-NOTE 5-DEBT
+NOTE 5 - DEBT

 Credit Facility.
 In connection with the acquisition of SafeStitch LLC, the Company entered into a Note and Security Agreement (the "Credit Facility") with both The Frost Group and Jeffrey G. Spragens, the Company's Chief Executive Officer and President and a director.
-The Frost Group is a Florida limited liability company whose members include Frost Gamma Investments Trust ("Frost Gamma"), a trust controlled by Dr. Phillip Frost, the largest beneficial holder of the issued and outstanding shares of Common Stock, Dr. Jane H. Hsiao, the Company's Chairman of the Board, and Steven D. Rubin, a director.
+The Frost Group is a Florida limited liability company whose members include Frost Gamma Investments Trust ("Frost Gamma"), a trust controlled by Dr. Phillip Frost, one of the largest beneficial holders of the issued and outstanding shares of Common Stock, Dr. Jane H. Hsiao, the Company's Chairman of the Board, and Steven D. Rubin, a director.
 The Credit Facility provides up to \$4.0 million in total available borrowings, consisting of up to \$3.9 million from The Frost Group and up to \$100,000 from Mr. Spragens.
 The Company has granted a security interest in all present and subsequently acquired collateral in order to secure prompt, full and complete payment of the amounts outstanding under the Credit Facility.
 The collateral includes all assets of the Company, inclusive of intellectual property (patents, patent rights, trademarks, service marks, etc.).
 Outstanding borrowings under the Credit Facility accrue interest at a 10% annual rate.
 The Credit Facility had an initial term of 28 months, expiring in December 2009, and was amended on four occasions to extend the maturity date, which is now June 30, 2013.

 In connection with the Credit Facility, the Company granted warrants to purchase an aggregate of 805,521 shares of its Common Stock to the Frost Group and Mr. Spragens at an assumed exercise price of \$0.25 per share.
 The fair value of the warrants was determined to be approximately \$2.0 million on the grant date based on the Black-Scholes valuation model using the following assumptions: expected volatility of 82%, dividend yield of 0%, risk-free interest rate of 4.88% and expected life of 10 years.
 The fair value of the warrants was recorded as deferred financing costs and is being amortized over the life of the Credit Facility.
-The Company recorded amortization expense of \$37,000 and \$204,000 related to these deferred financing costs for the years ended December 31, 2011 and 2010, respectively.
+The Company recorded amortization expense of \$14,000 and \$37,000 related to these deferred financing costs for the years ended December 31, 2012 and 2011, respectively.
+In October 2012, The Frost Group and Mr. Spragens exercised the warrants for the purchase of 805,521 shares of Common Stock at an exercise price of \$0.25 per share with net proceeds to the Company of \$201,000.

-The Company borrowed \$2,475,000 under the Credit Facility during the year ended December 31, 2011.
-The Company recognized interest expense related to the outstanding borrowings under the Credit Facility for the years ended December 31, 2011 and 2010 of \$48,000 and \$0, respectively.
-As of December 31, 2011 there was a balance outstanding under the Credit Facility of \$2,523,000 (see Note 14), including accrued interest of \$48,000, and there was no balance outstanding at December 31, 2010.
+The Company borrowed \$300,000 and \$2,475,000 under the Credit Facility during the years ended December 31, 2012 and 2011 respectively.
+The Company recognized interest expense related to the outstanding borrowings under the Credit Facility for the years ended December 31, 2012 and 2011 of \$51,000 and \$48,000, respectively.
+As of December 31, 2012, there was a balance outstanding under the Credit Facility of \$300,000, plus accrued interest of \$8,000, and there was a balance outstanding under the Credit Facility of \$2,475,000 plus accrued interest of \$48,000 at December 31, 2011.